2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: OL, DT, DE

 Philadelphia has hit defensive picks out of the park — so much so that it couldn’t pay everyone and saw good players walk in the offseason.
-But, the Eagles filled a hole at linebacker to begin completing its lights out defense once again.
+But, Howie Roseman filled a need and added the top linebacker in the draft.
+All they do is dominate the draft.
+Eagles filled a hole at linebacker to begin completing their lights-out defense once again.

 Fantasy impact?
 The Eagles are a top-five unit for fantasy managers.